rlee0525/TechnicalConceptsForInterviews/HashTableCollisionResolution.md

 ## Resolutions

-### Linear Probing
+### Open Addressing with Linear Probing

-Linear probing should be considered the naive solution to a hash collision.
 Let's look at an example:

 `["apple", "bat", "car"]`